Spinal Arthritis: Symptoms

 What Do I Do Now?

-If your doctor determines that you have arthritis in your spine, there are a number of treatment options.
-Keep in mind, there is no cure for arthritis, but you can treat the pain and discomfort using medications, physical therapy, exercise, heat/cold therapy, and rest.
+If your doctor determines that you have spondylosis in your spine, there are a number of treatment options.
+Keep in mind, there is no cure for spinal osteoarthritis, but you can treat the pain and discomfort using medications, physical therapy, exercise, heat/cold therapy, and rest.
 Your doctor will talk to you about these options and together you can develop a treatment plan that works for you.

-Arthritis is not a death sentence.
-In fact, many people who have arthritis continue to live active and productive lives.
-Educating yourself about your condition and managing your symptoms are the keys to not letting arthritis slow you down.
-Check out the links below for more information on how arthritis can be treated and tips on living with arthritis.
+Many people who have arthritis/spondylosis continue to live active and productive lives.
+Educating yourself about your condition and managing your symptoms are the keys to not letting spinal osteoarthritis slow you down.